AloscariS/AloscariS/README.md

 👨‍💻 Some of my technical skills:
 **Deep Learning | Machine Learning | PyTorch | Computer Vision | Transformers | MLLMs**

-📚 **Never stop learning** – I thrive on curiosity and continuous growth.
+📚 **Never stop learning!** I thrive on curiosity and continuous growth.

 🌟 Open to collaborations and always looking for exciting projects!